 Gorges du Guil are a picturesque, deep and narrow gorge slices through black rock shot through with bright patches of colour located in the Hautes-Alpes département, southeastern France.
 The road to cross the gorges is called D902.
 It's asphalted but extremely narrow.
 There are several tunnels.
 The Gorges du Guil provide a gateway to the Queyras and are truly impressive.

-D81 road through the Calanches de Piana is one of the great drives of Europe.
-It’s located on the west coast of Corsica, France.
+D81 road through the Calanques de Piana is one of the great drives of Europe.
+It’s located on the west coast of Corsica.
 Located in the gulf of Porto, this 11,7km section goes through a spectacular landscape of red granite cliffs and spiky outcrops, carved into bizarre shapes by the forces of wind and water.
 Between Porto and Piana, this narrow road winds against the magnificent red granit faces that plunge into the sea.
-These are the "Calanche of Piana".
+These are the "Calanque of Piana".
 Engraved by the erosion, they look like a fantastic sculpture.